Skip to main content

 To delete a schedule entirely:

-Go to Accounting > Tenants > Future tab.
+• Go to Tenants > Future tab.

 Following these steps will ensure smooth management of your lease transaction schedules within Property Matrix.
 Understanding how lease states and classifications affect property and tenant visibility ensures you can efficiently navigate the system.